cpsl-research/CPSL_Manuals/UGVs/iRobotCreate3_Hardware.md

     git submodule update --init --recursive
     ```

-    Once, cloned, the following commands can be used to build/install the necessary packages
+    Once cloned, the following commands can be used to build/install the necessary packages

     ```
     cd CPSL_ROS2_Create3